 Fatigue Assessment of the spring rack

 Figure 1.
-Photo of the shreder with included spring rack.
+Photo of the shredder with included spring rack

-Subject of the investigation is a spring rack for agricatural shredder.
+Subject of the investigation was a spring rack for agricutural shredder.
 Photo of the shredder can be seen in Figure 1.
-Overall dimensions of the spring rack is shown in Figure 2.
+Overall dimensions of the spring rack are shown in Figure 2.

 In accordance with the Customer request two spring racks with different dimensions were analyzed for fatigue strength with a matter to check lifetime and improve existing design.

-Finite lement models (FEM) os spring racks were prepared and can be ssen in Figure 3.
-FEM consists 3D hexa elements, 1D rigid and spring elements and 0D concentraded mass elements.
+Finite element models (FEM) of spring racks were prepared and can be seen in Figure 3.
+FEM consists 3D hexa elements, 1D rigid and spring elements and 0D concentrated mass elements.